Harry Pierpont: South Side State Bank, Kokomo, Indiana, March 27, 1925

 At 1:30 on the afternoon of March 27, 1925, five armed bandits entered the South Side Bank at Kokomo in a bold daylight holdup.
 The bandits made off with $4,828.40 in cash and $4,300.00 in Liberty bonds.
 Escaping in a blue Moon touring car, the bandits were witnessed by local resident, J.E.
 Fernung, switching their car for two Ford cars, which then headed south.

 Initial reports stated that an additional $2,000.00 in non-negotiable securities had been stolen as well.
-Three local young me, who witnessed the robbery reported that they did not raise the alarm because an apparent lookout eyed them closely while they were at the store across from the bank.
+Three local young men, who witnessed the robbery reported that they did not raise the alarm because an apparent lookout eyed them closely while they were at the store across from the bank.
 The lookout quickly disappeared into the crowd after the robbery.
 The robbery took fifteen minutes, and after cleaning out the bank of valuables, the bandits calmly walked to their car.

 The bank cashier, A.E.
 Gorton, reported that three bandits entered the bank, forced the employees to a back room, and while one bandit guarded them, the other two gathered all the money in sight.
 A gun was put to Gorton's head and he was forced to open the vault.
 Gorton, who had difficulty with the safe's combination, angered the bandit, who threatened "to blow his brains out."

 While the bandits were working, a local resident, Vernon Shaw, entered the bank and was quickly relieved of the $18 he was carrying.
 "Speedy", a small terrier, boldly attacked a burglar's ankle, but was kicked into the basement.
 The bandits tore the telephone from the wall, broke a shotgun and took away the extra cartridges.

 The blue Moon car used in the robbery had been reported stolen the night before from Fort Wayne, yet bore the license plate of a Chrysler Phateon reported stolen in Indianapolis on March 11.
 The vehicle was located 6 mi east of town with the rear riddled with bullets.
 The automobile was owned by Barrett M. Woodsmall of Indianapolis.